MOUNT LOFTY RANGES FIRE BAN DISTRICT

 - Prepare and practice a bushfire survival plan and stay informed.

-The CFS website has a wealth of information about how you can become bushfire ready this season.
+The CFS website has some helpful references on how you can become bushfire ready this season.
 There are tips on how to prepare your property, what to do in the event of a fire, how to stay informed and how to develop and enact a bushfire survival plan.
 The CFS Facebook page is also a valuable way to keep informed about events and warnings.

 For more information on Fire Bans and Ratings please click the link

 For 24 hour advice in relation to fire restrictions or fire bans, contact the CFS Bushfire Information Hotline on 1300 362 361 or visit the CFS website.